 Subbing in Veggies

 I’m always trying to find ways to add more vegetables to meals.
-I also try to replace the unhealthy or nutrient-lacking parts of a traditional recipe with a healthier and fresher option if possible.
+I also try to replace the unhealthy or nutrient-lacking parts of traditional recipes with healthier, fresher options when possible.

-Some of my favorite ways to do this are:
+Some of my favorite ways to do this include:

-- Using cabbage for “noodles” in recipes like spaghetti
+- Using cabbage for “noodles” in recipes like one pan spaghetti

 - Using spiral cut parsnips as “noodles” in recipes like this shrimp lo mein